aridjayarecipes/cutesrecipes.web.app/content/post/2536-recipe-of-quick-cabbage-soup.md

 - "Wash and Cut all vegetables"
 - "In a cooking pot add 4 cups of water"
 - "Add all your ingredients"
-- "Cook for 30 minutes or until it's tender enjoy while still hot"
+- "Cook for 30 minutes or until it&#39;s tender enjoy while still hot"
 - "3 times a week have 1 bowl of cabbage soup"
 categories:
 - Recipe